 Innovative research, programming and funding are urgently needed to support those who are living with addiction, serious mental illness and cancer.
-Since 2016, our ALKERMES INSPIRATION GRANTS[®] program has awarded more than \$4.5 million in funding to innovative programs that support the needs of people impacted by addiction, serious mental illness and cancer.
-In 2022, grants were awarded to 9 nonprofit organizations working to address the needs of people living with alcohol dependence, opioid dependence, schizophrenia, bipolar I disorder or cancer.
-The selected programs also have a focus on addressing unmet needs in historically under-resourced or underrepresented communities with longstanding and widespread health disparities.
-Since 2018, our ALKERMES PATHWAYS RESEARCH AWARDS[®] program has provided funding to 21 researchers working to advance our understanding of diseases in the field of neuroscience.
+Since 2016, our ALKERMES INSPIRATION GRANTS® program has awarded more than \$5 million in funding to innovative programs that support the needs of people impacted by addiction, serious mental illness and cancer.
+In 2023, grants were awarded to 11 nonprofit organizations working to address the needs of people living with these complex conditions, with a focus on unmet needs in historically under-resourced or underrepresented communities with longstanding and widespread health disparities.
+Since 2018, our ALKERMES PATHWAYS RESEARCH AWARDS® program has provided funding to 23 researchers working to advance our understanding of diseases in the field of neuroscience.